qiang-yi/GEOG476/lecture/lec12_3D_map.md

 <img src="images/fig100.jpg" width=900><br>

-You can change the `options` of `Censium.Viewer` to activate or deactivate controls in the interface.
-For instance, you can replace the codes that create `Censium.Viewer` to the following:
+You can change the `options` of `Cesium.Viewer` to activate or deactivate controls in the interface.
+For instance, you can replace the codes that create `Cesium.Viewer` to the following:

 ```JavaScript
 var viewer = new Cesium.Viewer('cesiumContainer', options);